Intel-tensorflow/tensorpack/examples/DoReFa-Net/README.md

 DoReFa-Net and its variants have been deployed widely in Megvii's embeded products.

 This code release is meant for research purpose.
 We're not planning to release our C++ runtime for bit-operations.
 In this implementation, quantized operations are all performed through `tf.float32`.
+They don't make your network faster.

 ## Use

-+ Install TensorFlow>=1.7.
-For TensorFlow<1.7, you can use an earlier implementation of `dorefa.py` at [here](https://github.com/tensorpack/tensorpack/blob/58529de18e9bdad1bab31aed9c397a8f340e7f94/examples/DoReFa-Net/dorefa.py)

-+ Install tensorpack and scipy.
++ Install TensorFlow ≥ 1.7, tensorpack and scipy.

 + Look at the docstring in `*-dorefa.py` to see detailed usage and performance.

-Pretrained model for (1,4,32)-ResNet18 and (1,2,6)-AlexNet are available at [tensorpack model zoo](http://models.tensorpack.com/DoReFa-Net/).
+Pretrained model for (1,4,32)-ResNet18 and several AlexNet are available at [tensorpack model zoo](http://models.tensorpack.com/DoReFa-Net/).
 They're provided in the format of numpy dictionary.
 The __binary-weight 4-bit-activation ResNet-18__ model has 59.2% top-1 validation accuracy.